fyrox-book/fyrox-book.github.io/src/fyrox/beginning/scripting.md

 cargo install fyrox-template
 ```

+Note for Linux: This installs it in `$user/.cargo/bin`.
+If you get errors about the `fyrox-template` command not found then you need to add this folder to your $PATH still.

 Navigate to a folder where you want the project to be created and do the following command:

 ```shell